-- a.
-Any future development or redevelopment in the Conservation Area, including infill and back garden development, should be architecturally in keeping with adjacent buildings and appropriate in scale and massing. - b.
-The density of any housing scheme or development should be informed by local circumstances and site constraints, including the required housing mix, and need to protect or enhance the local environment, Areas of Outstanding Natural Beauty, heritage assets, and important landscape, habitats and townscape. - c.
-Materials for buildings and boundary walls should reflect the historic character, for example brick, render, clay tile, slate, stone and lime-based mortars; and - d.
-Development should preserve or enhance the local character of the landscape and not have an unacceptable impact on important views. - Charlton, South East, North West and West Wantage Character Areas a.
-Any future developments should provide sufficient amenity open space to ameliorate the deficiencies in the existing estates and reduce their dependence on borrowed landscapes. - b.
-Development should respect the character of the relevant area in its architectural style, scale, massing and materials. - c.
+- vii.
+Any future development or redevelopment in the Conservation Area, including infill and back garden development, should be architecturally in keeping with adjacent buildings and appropriate in scale and massing. - viii.
+The density of any housing scheme or development should be informed by local circumstances and site constraints, including the required housing mix, and need to protect or enhance the local environment, Areas of Outstanding Natural Beauty, heritage assets, and important landscape, habitats and townscape. - ix.
+Materials for buildings and boundary walls should reflect the historic character, for example brick, render, clay tile, slate, stone and lime-based mortars; and - x.
+Development should preserve or enhance the local character of the landscape and not have an unacceptable impact on important views.

+Charlton, South East, North West and West Wantage Character Areas xi.
+Any future developments should provide sufficient amenity open space and enhance the overall quality of the area, with respect to open spaces.

+xii.
+Development should respect the character of the relevant area in its architectural style, scale, massing and materials.

+xiii.
 The density of any housing scheme or development should be informed by local circumstances and site constraints, including the required housing mix, and need to protect or enhance the local environment, Areas of Outstanding Natural Beauty, heritage assets, and important landscape, habitats and townscape.